pauljacob/DSCapstone2/index.md

 ## 1. The Problem

-Food and dining merchant-advertisers need to cost effectively increase reach to consumers with coupons and drive sales to their venue.
+Food and dining merchant-advertisers need to cost effectively increase reach to consumers with coupon recommendations and drive sales to their venue.

 ![](./reports/image/entity_diagram.png)